(Israeli Jewish honey cake)

 - Remove the mixer bowl and gently fold in the walnuts, soaked raisins and brandy with a wooden spoon or spatula.

 - Remove the cake to a counter and cool completely before removing from the pan.
-Cut into diamond-shaped slices and serve with hot coffee.
+Cut into slices and serve with hot coffee.

 - Instead of raisins, use currants or chopped, candied fruit.